(Applies to ALL Coops EXCEPT for the Charming Coop!)

 Pad Size - We recommend your overall pad should measure between 6”-12” larger than the footprint of the coop you ordered!
 For example, if you ordered a 6’x6’ coop, you should build a pad that is up to 7’x7’.
 If your coop comes with a porch please add 4' to your footprint measurement.

-Pad Depth - If you plan to use limestone, your pad should be 4” deep and we recommend the use of #57 limestone.
+Pad Depth - If you plan to use limestone, your pad should be 4” deep and we recommend the use of #57 limestone otherwise known as 3/4" gravel.

-2. Ensure that Our Trucks Can Deliver - Because we are unfamiliar with your property, we would ask that you, please communicate with us about any concerns as it relates to accessibility to your property!
-This is particularly important for those of you receiving a fully assembled coop.
+2. Ensure that Our Trucks Can Deliver - Because we are unfamiliar with your property, we would kindly ask that you, please communicate with us about any concerns as it relates to accessibility!
 Please take the time to check the following: